 Read more: Hunt 50 Carbon Wide Aero review

-At a sniff under £800, this performance is particularly important at what is probably the most competitive price point on the market.
-They’re not the fastest to accelerate because they’re 50mm deep, but once the Hunt 50 Carbon Wide Aero wheels are up to speed they’re unstoppable and on our tests these instantly increased our average ride speed.
+At a sniff under £800 / $1000, this performance wheels is particularly important at what is probably the most competitive price point on the market.
+They’re not the fastest to accelerate because they’re 50mm deep, but once the Hunt 50 Carbon Wide Aero wheels are up to speed they’re unstoppable and on our tests, these instantly increased our average ride speed.

-As ever with Hunt wheels, they’re tubeless ready and have a very wide rim width because of it.
-Whichever tyres you put on it will sit far far wider than their stated widths
+As ever with Hunt wheels, they’re tubeless-ready and have a very wide rim width because of it.
+Whichever tires you put on it will sit far wider than their stated widths

 Read more: Fulcrum Racing Zero wheels review

 We threw these on a Pinarello Dogma F10, a bike known for showing up flexy wheels and they held their own.

 At 1358g they’re lightweight, which helps on the hills.
 However, it’s the fact they’re now updated to be tubeless-ready that makes them such a catch.
 Partner this with great stiffness and a decent rolling speed and these upgrade wheels would be very good for budding racers or enthusiasts alike.